 The Town is fortunate to have an educational institution in its midst that offers degrees and workforce training Central Piedmont Community College (CPCC).
 CPCC has an Institute for Entrepreneurship that provides both free and fee based courses that help you start, grow and manage businesses of every size.

-If you are interested in expanding your business, participating in an incubator or locating your firm in Matthews contact Jamie Justice, Assistant Town Manager at 704-708-1231 or email.
+If you are interested in expanding your business or locating your firm in Matthews contact Jamie Justice, Assistant Town Manager at 704-708-1231 or email.
 He will be glad to assist you in achieving your business goals.

 The Town's Economic Development Advisory Committee (EDAC) was tasked with evaluating the feasibility of creating a downtown organization.
 EDAC created a steering group and for several months this group has researched the possibility.
 In December of 2013 a public meeting was advertised and held to gather input from downtown stakeholders.
 The presentation from this meeting can be found here: public presentation

-The steering group and EDAC plan to make a recommendation regarding the formation of a downtown organization to the Town Board in January/February 2014.
+The steering group and EDAC made a recommendation regarding the formation of a downtown organization to the Town Board in February 2014.

 Managing Cities in a Time of Change: the Economics of Urbanism

 On June 18, 2013 Joe Minicozzi of Urban3, LLC led a discussion regarding the true costs and benefits of development choices in the Town of Matthews.
 Mr, Minicozzi, an expert in land value economics, has performed an analysis of Matthews' development choices and shared how certain tools can help the Town of Matthews overcome misconceptions about efficient downtown development and make wise investments.

 Click here to see materials used in the presentation: The Economics of Urbanism

 Click here to watch a video of the presentation: YouTube.com - 1 hour 27 minutes